Quick Lemon Thyme Chicken

 Lemon thyme chicken goes beautifully with a simple salad, roasted asparagus, or broccoli.
 My personal favorite meal is to pair this with an arugula salad or broccolini and a side of orzo.
 The lemon thyme sauce is incredible spooned over the greens and pasta, and makes the whole meal really feel fresh and flavorful for minimal effort.

-If you try making this Lemon Thyme Chicken or any other recipe on the blog, please rate it and leave a comment below.
-I love hearing from you, and other readers will benefit from your experience!
+Enjoy!
+If you try making this Lemon Thyme Chicken or any other recipe from Nourish and Fete, please rate it and leave a comment below.
+We love hearing from you, and other readers will benefit from your experience!

 Lemon Thyme Chicken